Self-Assessment Tax Return | File Your Tax

 The Capital Gains

-In the case of capital gains, your income is your total disposal proceeds for residential & non-residential property, shares and securities.
+In the case of capital gains, your income is the total disposal proceeds for residential and non-residential property, shares, and securities.

-Expenses can be claimed for the allowable costs on buying and improving assets.
+Expenses can be claimed for the allowable costs of buying and improving assets.

 Let’s understand the Self Assessment tax bill